rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 ## <a id="concurrency" class="anchor" href="#concurrency">Concurrency Considerations for Consumers</a>

-Each <code>IConnection</code> instance is, in the current implementation, backed by a single background thread that reads from the socket and dispatches the resulting events to the application.
+Each `IConnection` instance is, in the current implementation, backed by a single background thread that reads from the socket and dispatches the resulting events to the application.
 If heartbeats are enabled, as of version <code>3.5.0</code>